Mohamed Diarra

-Mohamed Diarra (born 1 January 2000) is a French professional basketball player for Cholet Basket of LNB Pro A. He played college basketball for the Garden City CC Broncbusters, the Missouri Tigers, and the NC State Wolfpack.
+Mohamed Nelson Diarra-Camara (born 1 January 2000) is a French professional basketball player for Cholet Basket of LNB Pro A. He played college basketball for the Garden City CC Broncbusters, the Missouri Tigers, and the NC State Wolfpack.

 Early life and high school career

 Diarra attended high school at Redemption Academy.
 He committed to playing college basketball for JUCO Garden City CC.

 College career

 Garden City CC

 As a freshman, Diarra averaged 8.4 points and 10.2 rebounds in 20 games.
 As a sophomore, he averaged 17.8 points and 12.6 rebounds per game en route to being named the top JUCO prospect.

 Missouri

 After two seasons of JUCO basketball, Diarra committed to play for Missouri.
 Against Alabama, he recorded a season-high 12 rebounds.
 During the 2022–23 season, Diarra played in 25 games while making six starts where averaged 3.2 points and 3.2 rebounds per game.
 After one season with Missouri, Diarra entered the NCAA transfer portal.